adairneto/adairneto.github.io/content/_index.md

 My main research interest is in the interplay between Probability and Geometry.
 I'm also interested in Rough Path theory and Malliavin Calculus.
 If you're interested, you can find an introduction to Malliavin Calculus [here](https://github.com/adairneto/Malliavin-Calculus/blob/main/seminario.pdf).

 For more details about my background, check out my CV [here](https://github.com/adairneto/CV/blob/main/CV.pdf).

+_Disclaimer: No generative AI was used in the making of this content._